 To achieve robust, deliverable regeneration of the town centre, the Action Plan must be endorsed and supported by the wider regeneration community.
-The next step is therefore to seek endorsement of the Action Plan by elected members before consulting key stakeholders and partners.
-The approved Action Plan will then provide the basis for collaborative working to achieve further reaching regeneration of Paisley Town Centre.
+This Action Plan has been informed by community consultation, key stakeholder engagement and endorsed by elected members (see Appendix 2: Workshop and Consultation Summary).
+The approved Action Plan will now provide the basis for collaborative working to achieve further reaching regeneration of Paisley Town Centre and the wider Renfrewshire area.